SalomePlatform/adao/doc/en/tui.rst

 calculation case, it is recommended to extensively use all the ADAO module documentation, and to go back if necessary to the graphical interface (GUI), to get all the elements allowing to correctly set the commands.
 The general used notions and terms are defined in :ref:`section_theory`.
+As in the graphical interface, we point out that the TUI approach is intended to create and manage a single calculation case.

 .. _subsection_tui_creating: